 Haute Couture, the most expensive, labour-intensive and unattainable garments that are in existence, sits at the top of the market levels pyramid.
 Then there is mass production, the cheapest, most affordable and most common-place garments in production, which sits at the bottom of the hierarchy of market levels.
 But what defines the different market levels and how does each sector truly perform?

-Below is a film outlining some of the processes that goes into how a Chanel haute couture garment is produced, giving some insight into why these garments can cost millions.
+Below is a film outlining some of the processes that go into how a Chanel haute couture garment is produced, giving some insight into why these garments can cost millions.

 But is this level of ‘designer fashion’ a waste?
 With most Haute Couture collections being used as a way to build anticipation for the brand’s prêt-a-porter collection, rather than to sell directly to the consumer.